 Cammo Estate Local Nature Reserve has a unique heritage.
-It's one of Edinburgh's most overlooked jewels.
-The reserve now needs investment to restore it's features and develop the parks as a destination visitor attraction.
+The reserve needs investment to restore its features and develop the parks as visitor attractions.

 - conservation management plan

 - activity plan